MantavyaA/Array-and-String/README.md

 ALGORITHMS :

 1. Reverse the Array

 Algorithm:

-1. Start
+Step 1: Start
-2. Declare arr[50], num, temp
+Step 2: Declare arr[50], num, temp
-3. Input number of elements (num)
+Step 3: Input number of elements → num
-4. Input num elements into arr
+Step 4: Input num elements into arr
-5. Print original array
+Step 5: Print the original array
-6. Set i = 0, j = num - 1
+Step 6: Set i = 0, j = num - 1
-7. While i < j:
+Step 7: While i < j:
   a.
 Swap arr[i] and arr[j] using temp
   b.
 Increment i and decrement j
-8. Print reversed array
+Step 8: Print the reversed array
-9. Stop
+Step 9: Stop

 2. Sum and Average of Array

 Algorithm:

-1. Start
+Step 1: Start
-2. Declare arr[100], sum = 0, average
+Step 2: Declare arr[100], sum = 0, average
-3. Input number of elements (n)
+Step 3: Input number of elements → n
-4. Input n elements into arr
+Step 4: Input n elements into arr
-5. For i = 0 to n-1:
+Step 5: For i = 0 to n - 1:
   a. sum = sum + arr[i]
-6. average = sum / n
+Step 6: Calculate average = sum / n
-7. Print sum and average
+Step 7: Print sum and average
-8. Stop
+Step 8: Stop

-3. Algorithm to Reverse a String
+3. Reverse a String

+Algorithm:

 Step 1: Start
-Step 2: Declare two string variables: str and reversed Step 3: Input a string from the user and store it in str Step 4: Find the length of the string and store it in variable n Step 5: Run a loop from i = n - 1 down to 0
+Step 2: Declare two string variables: str and reversed Step 3: Input a string into str
-Step 6: In each iteration, append str[i] to the reversed string Step 7: After the loop ends, print the reversed string Step 8: End
+Step 4: Find the length of str → n
+Step 5: For i = n - 1 down to 0:
+  a.
+Append str[i] to reversed
+Step 6: Print reversed
+Step 7: End

-5. Algorithm to Check Palindrome String
+4. Check Palindrome String

+Algorithm:

 Step 1: Start

-Step 2: Declare a string variable str and an integer variable count

-Step 3: Input a string from the user and store it in str
+Step 2: Declare a string str and integer count = 0 Step 3: Input a string into str

-Step 4: Find the length of the string and store it in variable n Step 5: Run a loop from i = 0 to n / 2
+Step 4: Find the length of str → n
+Step 5: For i = 0 to n / 2:
-Step 6: In each iteration, compare str[i] with str[n - 1 - i]
+  a.
+If str[i] != str[n - 1 - i]:
-Step 7: If both characters are not equal, set count = 1 and break the loop Step 8: After the loop, check the value of count
-If count == 0, print that the string is a palindrome Else, print that it is not a palindrome
+    i.
+Set count = 1
+    ii.
+Break the loop
+Step 6: If count == 0:
+  a.
+Print "String is a palindrome"
+  Else:
+  b.
+Print "String is not a palindrome"
-Step 9: End
+Step 7: End